Uxcel logo

 Write your feedback about the candidate while it's still fresh and as soon as the interview is finished.
 Even if your gut tells you that the ideal candidate has been found, avoid discussing this impression with other interviewers until the debrief.

-If you feel inspired to find a designer with an ideal skill set that perfectly matches your job description, you might be surprised to hear that it's not the best approach.
-Instead, you should look for the RIGHT candidate for your company and team.
+When it comes to making an offer, it's essential to resist the temptation of seeking a designer who perfectly matches every aspect of the job description.
+Instead, you should look for the RIGHT candidate that will contribute to your company and improve UX team.
 Otherwise, you might overlook a creative and talented person just because they don't know how to operate all types of design software or aren't familiar with all user research methods.

 Frequently Asked Questions